2020-2021 Guidelines for Student Events

 Please note, given the extenuating circumstances of the pandemic, the situation is extremely fluid and requirements are subject to change at any time including cancellation of events.
 It is recommended no financial commitments be made.

 Student leaders have a particular responsibility to plan events that are safe and do not put students at risk for contracting COVID-19.
 Please note that student organizations that are found responsible for violating the expectations outlined in the Pledge will also be subject to disciplinary action through the SMU Student Code of Conduct.
-If a student group is alleged to have hosted an unauthorized party/social gathering, on- or off-campus, they will be placed on an immediate cease and desist (or interim suspension) pending the outcome of the conduct process.
+If a student group is alleged to have hosted an unauthorized party/social gathering, on- or off-campus, they will be placed on an immediate cease and desist (or interim suspension) and/or be denied the ability to request future exemptions pending the outcome of the conduct process.
 Practicing the general expectations outlined in the Pledge to Protect SMU involves following the event guidelines and will help ensure the appropriate safety measures are in place.
 It is likely that a student organization will not be able to host any events for the remainder of the semester (and possibly year) if they violate any of the guidelines outlined in the Pledge and the student organization leaders may also face individual charges through the Office of Student Conduct and Community Standards.
 Additional information regarding the event guidelines is forthcoming and will be included in MOM training for this year.